edolphin-ydf/hexo-encrypt/README.md

 ## features
 - encrypt one post content with AES
 - use qiniu *private* space as you img repository(if you want use this feature, you should get an qiniu account first, search google for help)
+- encode a local img into base64 type, then inline it in html

 ## usage
 ### config encrypt password